- This post contains affiliate links. Read more here.

 - Not a substitute for professional veterinary help.

 One of the most exciting parts of adopting a canine companion is choosing a name for them.
-And once you decide on a name, you’ll need to teach it to them.
-A dog’s name gives each pup part of their identity and is often used as an essential first step for training and recall.
+And once you decide on a name, you’ll need to teach it to them so they know when to come when called.
+Luckily, a dog’s name is one of the easiest things to teach.
+In fact, a puppy can learn their name as early as 8 to 10 weeks old.

 Luckily, teaching a dog their new name isn’t complicated.
-It will take time, though, regardless if it’s their first time learning as a puppy or you’ve decided to change a newly adopted dog’s name.
+It will take time for them to make the association, though, regardless if it’s their first time learning as a puppy or you’ve decided to change a newly adopted dog’s name.

-According to Parks, the easiest way to teach your dog how to respond to their new name is by using the name game.
+According to Parks, the name game is the easiest way to teach your dog their name.
 Here’s how to play:

-- Step 1: Say your dog’s name in a clear, upbeat tone
+- Say your dog’s name in a clear, upbeat tone

-- Step 2: When your dog turns and looks at you, mark the moment with the word “yes!” or a clicker.
+- When your dog turns and looks at you, mark the moment with the word “yes!” or a clicker.

-- Step 3: Reward your dog with a treat, a quick tug session, or with praise and affection.
+- Reward your dog with a treat, a quick tug session, or with praise and affection.

-- Step 4: Repeat these steps in various settings, gradually increasing distractions to reinforce their response.
+- Repeat these steps in various settings, gradually increasing distractions to reinforce their response.

 The goal is to correlate your dog’s name with attention and positive outcomes, Parks adds.
 She recommends keeping sessions short and positive, always ending on a high note.